A Guide to Court-Ordered Online Courses in Texas

 Firearm Safety Course in Texas

-Distinct from a general weapon safety class, the Firearm Safety Course in Texas narrows in specifically on firearms — handguns, rifles, and shotguns — and is often ordered in cases involving improper firearm storage, transport, or use.
+Distinct from a general weapon safety class, this course narrows in specifically on firearms and is often ordered in cases involving improper firearm storage, transport, or use.

 Typical Curriculum